stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You send someone's mind and body into overdrive, forcing it to become restless and hyperactive.*

-Make a spell attack vs the Wisdom defence of one creature that you can see within range.
-On a hit, the creature must use at least 30 feet of movement each turn or take 2d8 psychic damage at the end of its turn.
+Make a charm attack vs the Wisdom defence of one creature that you can see within range.
+On a hit, the creature must take the [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) action at least each turn, or take 2d8 psychic damage at the end of its turn.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d8 for each point of mana above the 1st.